Road Trip Games & Other Activities To Keep Kids Occupied While You Travel!

 Sticker Books (Reusable, Paint By Sticker and Magnetic Sets & More) –

-The reusable sticker books are great for younger kids (they can peel and stick stickers to make a scene, and then do it all over again).
+The reusable sticker books are great for younger kids (they can peel and stick stickers to make a scene and then do it all over again).
+Melissa and Doug has some nice big ones, that fit on laps and they can create fun scenes (and you can usually find them for under $5).

 The paint by sticker books are great if your kids like crafts, but you do not want the mess in the car.
 These ones are also good for younger kids.

-The magnetic sets provide you different figures that have a magnetic background, so kids can play with these right in the tin they come with (although I like to bring the metal baking dishes I mention above and let the kids have more room to play).
+These magnetic sets are fun for kids to, and come in everything from different figures that have a magnetic background, games and puzzles, and the infamous license plate game, so kids can play with these right in the tin they come with (although I like to bring the metal baking dishes I mention above and let the kids have more room to play).

 This small Car Trip Journal is perfect for young kids to keep track of their trip (they need to be able to write), and you can usually grab one for under $2!